You cannot select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 Development

-To build your own firmware you need a GNU/Linux, BSD or MacOSX system (case sensitive filesystem required).
+To build your own firmware you need a GNU/Linux, BSD or macOS system (case sensitive filesystem required).
 Cygwin is unsupported because of the lack of a case sensitive file system.

 Requirements